-Determination: In Place
+Determination: In Place But Needs Improvement

-Jersey's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+The Faroe Islands' domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the framework to enforce the requirements (SR 1.4).
+More specifically, the Faroe Islands' legislative framework does not include complete rules requiring Reporting Financial Institutions to keep records in accordance with the requirements.